 Dr. Jordan Peterson is a well-known clinical psychologist, professor of psychology at the University of Toronto, and best-selling author of 12 Rules for Life: An Antidote for Chaos.
 In 2019, he mysteriously disappeared from the public eye.
 His daughter, Mikhaila, explained what happened to him in a video released on social media six months later.

 Jordan had taken a benzodiazepine as prescribed for several years and then developed akathisia.
 The benzodiazepine was discontinued abruptly which caused severe worsening of his condition.
-In a recently-released video podcast, Mikhaila and Jordan further detail his story and warn of the dangers of benzodiazepines.
+During a followup video podcast, Mikhaila and Jordan further detailed his story and warned of the dangers of benzodiazepines.
 This is a condensed version of that podcast —

 - Fuentes, A., Pineda, M., & Venkata, K. (2018).
 Comprehension of Top 200 Prescribed Drugs in the US as a Resource for Pharmacy Teaching, Training and Practice.
 Pharmacy, 6(2), 43.

 - Johnson, J. (2020).
 What happens when you stop taking benzodiazepines?
 Medical News Today, April 9, 2020